 For properties in the H-1 Old & Historic District, comprehensive sign plans require the approval of a Certificate of Appropriateness application by the Board of Architectural Review in compliance with the H-1 Old & Historic District Sign Guidelines.
 Please contact our Preservation Planner Lauren Murphy for additional information.

 For properties outside of the H-1 Old & Historic District, comprehensive sign plans are reviewed by an internal staff committee.
 Criteria and guidance for these properties is located in Article 15 of the Town of Leesburg Zoning Ordinance.
-Please contact our Assistant Zoning Administrator Rob Walton for additional information.
+Please contact our Zoning Administrator Michael Watkins for additional information.